-Switzerland has earned a reputation of being an expensive place to visit in Europe.
+Switzerland has earned a reputation for being an expensive place to visit in Europe.
 I found this to be true when I visited Interlaken.
 However, there are some ways to save money on transport, swiss food and accommodation.
-Here is my money-saving guide to Interlaken Switzerland; Jump to relevant sections by clicking on the links below:
+Here is my money-saving guide to Interlaken Switzerland.
+Jump to relevant sections by clicking on the links below:

-With the Swiss Saverpass also known as the Swiss Travel Pass or SwissPass, you can get unlimited travel on train, bus and boats on the Swiss Travel Network.
-The passes can be purchased for a duration ranging from 3 to 15 consecutive days or within a month.
+With the Swiss Saverpass also known as the Swiss Travel Pass or SwissPass, you can get unlimited travel on trains, buses and boats on the Swiss Travel Network.
+The pass can be purchased for a duration ranging from 3 to 15 consecutive days or within a month.
 Prices start from $234 for a second-class pass per adult.
 If you are staying in Switzerland for less than 15 days then the Swiss Travel Pass or SwissPass is an excellent choice.
-However, if you are planning to stay longer, then buy the Swiss Half Fare Card that gives you unlimited travel on train, bus and boats for half fare for about a month.
+However, if you are planning to stay longer than 15 days, then buy the Swiss Half Fare Card that gives you unlimited travel on trains, buses and boats for half fare for about a month.
 Also, you get free access to 500 museums in Switzerland with the Swiss Travel Pass.
-For more information about the Swiss Travel Pass and Half Fare Card visit: Switzerland by Rail.

 *Travel Tip: Make sure you budget for the tourist tax separately.
 Most hotel accommodations don’t show the tax upfront when you book the hotel but you are charged on arrival.